About Thank You Berry Much

 Meet Emily

 Hi there, I’m Emily—the professional recipe developer and food photographer behind Thank You Berry Much.
-I’m a longtime vegan who loves turning classic comfort foods into flavor-forward vegan recipes that pull on the nostalgic heartstrings of my readers.
+I’m a longtime vegan who loves turning classic comfort foods into flavor-forward vegan recipes that tug on the nostalgic heartstrings of my readers.

 Emily, author of Thank You Berry Much.